Konichiwa and welcome to The Ultimate 4 Fun Happy Days in Tokyo Itinerary!

 TIP: the portions can be small here, well small for a western diet.
 If you arrive with a big appetite, you may want to hang around just in case if you want seconds!

 After a morning spent walking through the historical and cultural side of Tokyo, we are switching things up by heading to the modern part of Tokyo, Akihabara.
-What a better to spend the first afternoon of your 4 days in Tokyo in Tokyo itinerary.
+What a better to spend the first afternoon of your 4 days in Tokyo itinerary.

 Akihabara is one of the most vivid places in Tokyo, and there are lots of things to do here for every traveller visiting Tokyo.
 This is one of those areas, where you should find the stores that you want to go to, and then still visit every other retailer that catches your eyes along the way.
 Trust me you won’t regret it.